-1.4 Chronic kidney disease affects approximately 3 million people in the UK and occurs because of slow damage to the kidneys over a number of months or years.
-The incidence increases with age and is higher in certain ethnic groups, such as patients of South Asian and African descent.
+Chronic kidney disease affects approximately three million people in the UK and occurs because of slow damage to the kidneys over a number of months or years.
+The incidence increases with age and is higher in certain ethnic groups, such as people of South Asian and African descent.
 In the initial stages of CKD, patients are usually well and there is little to find on clinical examination.
 Early abnormal findings may include blood (haematuria) and protein (proteinuria) in the urine or elevated blood pressure (hypertension).
 However, the lack of symptoms means many patients present to medical services with advanced disease.
-In the latter stages of CKD, patients may complain of tiredness, a loss of appetite, feeling sick (nausea)
+In the latter stages of CKD, patients may complain of tiredness, a loss of appetite, feeling sick (nausea) and itching www.karger.com/nef